GAM-team/GAM/docs/Classroom-Courses.md

 ## Delete courses
-Classes can only be deleted when they are in the ARCHIVED state; to delete a class, you can update its state to ARCHIVED and then delete it or you can specify that it be archived as part of the delete command.
+Classes can only be deleted when they are in the ARCHIVED state; to delete a class, you can update its state to ARCHIVED and then delete it or you can specify that it be archived as parot of the delete command.
 ```
 gam delete course <CourseID> [archived]
 gam delete courses <CourseEntity> [archived]